kubb-labs/kubb/docs/plugins/plugin-client/index.md

 # @kubb/plugin-client

-With the Client plugin you can generate [Axios](https://axios-http.com/docs/intro) API controllers.
+The Client plugin enables you to generate [Axios](https://axios-http.com/docs/intro) API controllers, simplifying the process of handling API requests and improving integration between frontend and backend services.

 ## Installation